shibatch/nofreelunch/README.md

 maintainer, it is often not easy for the maintainer to respond to that consultation.
 For example, if the claim of victimization is not valid, the maintainer needs to convince the consulter of this.
-In this process, if the maintainer chooses wrong words, or even if everything is handled properly, the maintainer could also be accused of being a perpetrator.
+In this process, if the maintainer inadvertently chooses wrong words, or even if everything is handled properly, the maintainer could also be accused of being a perpetrator.

-Professional expertise is required in some cases to provide appropriate consultation, such as when a patient suffers from a mental illness.
-It is not easy for an untrained maintainer to notice mental illness, but the maintainer may still need to take responsibility for any problems that arise as a result of the consultation.
+Professional expertise is required in some cases to provide appropriate consultation, such as when the consulter suffers from a mental illness.
+It is not easy for an untrained maintainer to notice the mental illness, but the maintainer may still need to take responsibility for any problems that arise as a result of the consultation.

 We should be well aware that people with excellent specialized skills are novices in fields other than their own.
 Even in major media